AndreaUndecimo/AndreaUndecimo/README.md

 ## About me 🙋‍♂️♂️

-I am a full-stack developer from Italy 🇮🇹 currently living in Berlin 🇩🇪.
+I am a full-stack developer from Italy 🇮🇹.
 I love to code my ideas to life, creating reliable and unique applications that are a joy to use.

 Outside of coding, I love spending time outside, going on hikes and swimming in the ocean.
 I am also a big food fanatic (I'm Italian, after all 🤷‍♂️), and love travelling and immersing myself in other cultures 🌍.